Norms to be observed and appeal proceedings

 The student who is not satisfied with a request for correction, i.e. involving grades or credit receipt for studies completed elsewhere, can submit in writing a claim for rectification to Haaga-Helia’s Examination Board no later than 14 days after the student has received the decision.

 Rectification cannot be sought for decisions made by the Examination Board.

-Written applications addressed to the Examination Board are to be submitted to the director of the student’s education unit.
+Written appeals must be addressed to the Examination Board and submitted to the chairperson

 The Examination Board’s chairman and members are named by The Board of Haaga-Helia University of Applied Sciences Ldt.
 The Examination Board comprises a chairman, who is to be a head teacher at the university, as well as two members of whom one is also to be a teacher at the university.

 The members of the Examination Board are from 1 January 2021 to 31 December 2022: